TrueBubo/TwinFinder/README.md

 Twin Finder is a command line tool used for finding the most similar files

 ## Development documentation
-You can find the documentation by opening `docs/html/index.html`
+You can find the documentation [here](https://truebubo.github.io/TwinFinder/)

 ## Installation
 ### AppImage